-5.1.1.4 Datapoints specific to carbon products
+5.1.1.4.
+Datapoints specific to carbon products

 Producers of carbon-based products such as ramming paste or carbon fibres transform a wide array of carbon sources such as calcined petroleum coke, calcined anthracite, polyacrylonitrile or various types of pitches.
 Some of those precursors may be hazardous to human health or the environment.
 For example, the acrylonitrile used to manufacture polyacrylonitrile is harmful to aquatic life.
 Likewise, some end-products may also contain hazardous substances.
-For example, the baking of ramming pastes can release carcinogenic polycyclic aromatic hydrocarbons in the air.
+For example, some ramming pastes can contain carcinogenic polycyclic aromatic hydrocarbons.